 Formation level of the 3.0m deep basement is likely to be within the Claygate Member.
-Groundwater was encountered below the depth of the basement, although it would be prudent to continue to monitor the standpipes for as long as possible in order to determine equilibrium level and the extent of any seasonal variations.
+Groundwater was not encountered below the depth of the basement, although it would be recommended to continue to monitor the standpipes for as long as possible.
+Monitoring has been carried out over three seasons, with no groundwater encountered and give a good indication of seasonal variation on site.
 The chosen contractor should also have a contingency plan in place to deal with any perched groundwater inflows as a precautionary measure.